matchd-ch/matchd-backend/README.md

 Authorization: JWT <YOUR JWT TOKEN HERE>
 ```

+## MailDev Email Admin

+You can access the email admin page at `localhost:9123` (or a differen port if you choosed another port when running [the MailDev docker run command](https://github.com/matchd-ch/matchd-backend#getting-started)).
+This can be useful for verifying the emails that are being sent by the backend and for email/newsletter development.

 ## Project details

 The project requires a bunch of environment variables at startup.
 Those variables and their description can be found in `.env.dist`.
 The project looks automatically for a file named `.env` in the root directory to retrieve the required variables at startup.